-Teresa Pierce

-- Currently lives in Falmouth, Maine

-- Political Party: Democrat

-- Education: University of Colorado Boulder

-- Background: A 19-year resident of Falmouth, Teresa served for six years as a Falmouth Town Councilor, including two as chair.
-She is now serving her fourth term in the Maine House of Representatives where she serves as the chair of the Joint Standing Committee on Appropriations and Financial Affairs
+Teresa Pierce Currently lives in Falmouth, Maine Political Party: Democrat Education: University of Colorado Boulder Background: A 19-year resident of Falmouth, Teresa served for six years as a Distance of the Falmouth Town Councilor, including two as chair.
+She is now serving her fourth term in the Maine House of Representatives where she serves as the chair of the Joint Standing Committee on Appropriations and Financial Affairs 1201 • Issues o Education Voting Rights 1 A 72 SI o Economy Women's Health o Environment Jennifer White Currently lives in Raymond, Maine Political Party: Republican Education: University of Southern Maine, Bachelors degree Background: Jennifer is the founder of the nonprofit Global Harvest Outreach and is also the past president of the board of directors of the Little Sebago Lodges Association and the Little Sebago Lodges Statutory Road Association.
+She currently operates a small business as she runs for election. • Issues Economy

-- Issues

-- Education 0

-- Voting Rights 0

-- Economy

-- Women's Health

-- Environment

-Jennifer White

-- Currently lives in Raymond, Maine

-- Political Party: Republican

-- Education: University of Southern Maine, Bachelors degree

-- Background: Jennifer is the founder of the nonprofit Global Harvest Outreach and is also the past president of the board of directors of the Little Sebago Lodges Association and the Little Sebago Lodges Statutory Road Association.
-She currently operates a small business as she runs for election.

-- Issues

-- o Economy

-Jill Duson
+III Duran Consolidation to Paralleland

-- Currently lives in Portland
+Jill Duson Currently lives in Portland

-- Political Party: Democrat
+Political Party: Democrat

-- Education: Antioch College, B.A., University of Pennsylvania School of Law, JD.
+Education: Antioch College, B.A., University of Pennsylvania School of Law, JD.

-- Background: Jill served on the Portland City Council since 2001 and was elected twice as the City of Portland's mayor.
-Jill served as a delegate for the Democratic Nation Convention from 1992 to 2012.
+the second day of the Background: Jill served on the Portland City Council since 2001 and was elected twice

+as the City of Portland's mayor.
+Jill served as a delegate for the Democratic Nation

+Convention from 1992 to 2012.

-- Issues
+(Concest Issues

-- o Education
+Education

-- o Healthcare
+o Healthcare

-- o Affordable and Accessible Housing
+ALE AS Affordable and Accessible Housing

-- Environment

-Jeffrey Tounge
+Contraction of the second • Environment

+Loffroy Toungo Currently lives in Descring Center, Pertland

-- Currently lives in Deering Center, Portland
+Jeffrey Tounge Currently lives in Deering Center, Portland

-- Political Party: Republican
+Political Party: Republican

-- Education: University of Maine at Orono
+Education: University of Maine at Orono

-- Background: Tounge is a longtime resident of Portland and founder of Tounge
+Background: Tounge is a longtime resident of Portland and founder of Tounge

 Associastes, a Merger and Acquisition Consulting firm.
 He has over thirty years of

-experience in the real estate industry.
-Tounge also serves as Director of ANANIA &
+1250 experience in the real estate industry.
+Tounge also serves as Director of ANANIA $\&$

 Associates Investment Company LLC, a Maine private equity firm.

-- Issues
+• Issues

-- Lower Taxes
+Lower Taxes

-- o Develop Workforce
+Develop Workforce

-- o Education
+• Education

-- o Public Safety
+Public Safety

-- o Elderly Health Care
+Elderly Health Care

-Benjamin Chipman
+'

-- Political Party: Democrat
+Benjamin Chipman Political Party: Democrat

-- · Currently lives in Portland
+Currently lives in Portland

-- Education: University of Maine
+Education: University of Maine

-- Background: Ben began his political career in 2009 as an elected official of the Portland Charter Commission.
-Shortly after, he ran successfully to become a State Representative in 2010 and has served on the State Senate representing, formerly, District 27 since 2016.
+Background: Ben began his political career in 2009 as an elected official of the

+anti Portland Charter Commission.
+Shortly after, he ran successfully to become a State

+- III Representative in 2010 and has served on the State Senate representing, formerly,

+District 27 since 2016.

-- Issues
+Issues

-- o Economic Equality
+Economic Equality

-- o Healthcare
+o Healthcare

-- Education
+o Education

-- o Property Tax Relief
+Property Tax Relief

-- Environment
+o Environment

-Susan Abercrombie

-- Political Party: Republican
+Susan Abercrombie Political Party: Republican

-- Currently lives in Portland
+Currently lives in Portland

-- Education: B.S. in Mathematics and Psychology, University of Pittsburgh
+Education: B.S. in Mathematics and Psychology, University of Pittsburgh

-- Background: Susan is a retired IT professional and is currently a third-time candidate for the State Legislator.
+ALL DOLLARS Background: Susan is a retired IT professional and is currently a third-time candidate

+for the State Legislator.

-- Issues
+Issues

-- o Economic Freedom
+o Economic Freedom

-- o Temporary Relief
+Temporary Relief